nlandolfi/littex/README.md

 LitTex
 ------

-An archival markup language for math and the classics; compiles to LaTex and HTML.
+An archival markup language for math and the classics; compiles to LaTeX and HTML.
 Designed for the [bourbaki project](https://bourbakiproject.com) and the [Litterae](https://greatbooksadventure.com/litterae.html) of the [great books](https://greatbooksadventure.com).
 For more information, see [littex.org](https://littex.org).

-Here's an exampe of some LitTex from Halmos' _Naive Set Theory_:
+Here's an example of some LitTex from Halmos' _Naive Set Theory_:
 ```lit
 ¶ ⦊
     ‖ The principal concept of set theory, the one that in